 This gem provides global RuboCop configurations for ensuring high quality and consistent software development practices.

-Due to the ever changing nature of the RuboCop ecosystem — and the fact that it’s very easy to fall behind quickly — this gem takes an aggressive approach to staying up to date with latest changes within the RuboCop community.
-This also means this gem will probably never reach 1.0.0 status because new changes are being introduced in each minor release.
-That said, if you always want to be on top of recent changes — because you know how costly technical debt is — then this gem has you covered. 🎉
+Due to the ever changing nature of the RuboCop ecosystem — and the fact you can fall behind quickly — this gem takes an aggressive approach to staying atop the latest changes.
+This also means this gem might never reach Version 1.0.0 because new — often breaking — changes are being introduced in each minor release.
+That said, if you always want to keep pace with recent changes — because you know how costly technical debt is — then this gem has you covered. 🎉

 gem install caliber